-IQs were implemented for the Red and Green Sea Urchin and Sea Cucumber fisheries, starting as a pilot in November 1995.
+IQs were implemented for the Green Sea Urchin fishery, starting as a pilot in November 1995.
 The IQ program includes an equal allocation of the coast-wide TAC among licences.
 A third party service provider was hired to monitor catch.

-Under the IQ program for the Green Sea Urchin fishery, two percent of the coast-wide TAC is reserved, for planning purposes, for First Nations fisheries for food, social and ceremonial (FSC) purposes.
+Under the IQ program, two percent of the coast-wide TAC is reserved, for planning purposes, for First Nations fisheries for food, social and ceremonial (FSC) purposes.
 Additional allocations of Green Sea Urchins will be provided to First Nations who demonstrate that their food, social and ceremonial needs are not being met.